hafedh049/C/README.md

 ```

 _This function converts a Tuple to a string representation.
 It allocates memory for the string and returns the string._

+## ⚠ Contact
+If you come across any errors or encounter issues in the code, please don't hesitate to contact me at [hafedhgunichi@gmail.com](mailto:hafedhgunichi@gmail.com).
+Your feedback and contributions are greatly appreciated.